 There are many reasons why a person may sell his or her life insurance policy, but the most common is a need for immediate cash.
-Although life settlements have become a common financial planning tool, they may also be an avenue for fraud or scams focused primarily on seniors.
+Although life settlements have become a common financial planning tool, they have also become an avenue for fraud or scams focused primarily on seniors.

 Many state insurance departments regulate the viatical settlement market, including life settlement transactions.

-In deciding whether to purchase the policy from an insured, the investment company considers the policy’s value, the insured person’s age and health, the amount of premiums payable to keep the policy in force, and when the policy will generate a profit.
+In deciding whether to purchase the policy from an insured, the investment company considers the policy’s value, the insured person’s age and health, and the amount of premiums payable to keep the policy in force.

 Life settlements differ from viatical settlements, in which the insured person selling his policy is terminally ill.
 With a life settlement, the insured person is either healthy or recently experienced a decline in health.

 There are numerous reasons a person may decide to sell his or her life insurance policy.
 The most common is a need for immediate cash.
 Some reasons a person may want to sell his policy include the following:

 - the policy is no longer needed or wanted

 - to pay medical bills

 - the premiums are unaffordable

 - no beneficiary (e. g. , beneficiary dies and the insured person has no one else in mind to make beneficiary)